W1nson/W1nson.github.io/_pages/about.md

   - /about.html
 ---

+Hello everyone!

-I am presently engaged in a focused pursuit of opportunities in the domains of Entry Level Software Engineer and Entry Level Machine Learning Engineer with interest in NLP, Generative AI, Computer Vision, Data Mining.
+I am a Software Engineer who is interested in NLP, Generative AI, Computer Vision, and Data Mining.

-Currently, I am actively involved in two prestigious initiatives, namely the Amazon Alexa Prize SocialBot Grand Challenge and Alexa Prize TaskBot Challenge.
-These engagements have afforded me invaluable research experiences in NLP and CV and insights into cutting-edge technologies and real-world problem-solving.
+Currently, I am working as Software Engineer for [InfoIMAGE](https://www.infoimageinc.com/).

+I am passionate about working on innovative projects that can make a positive impact on society.

+My specialities include Large Language Models (LLMs), Natural Language Processing(NLP), and Computer Vision (CV) in Machine Learning/Deep Learning (ML/DL).

 As a dedicated and high-achieving student, I remain steadfast in my pursuit of excellence across all academic and extracurricular pursuits.
 My character is characterized by a strong sense of positivity, confidence, self-discipline, sociability, and a genuine willingness to assist others.
 I consistently challenge myself to surpass boundaries and deliver my utmost dedication and commitment to any undertaking.